New to the turkey hunting game?

-It’s okay if you’ve made these mistakes if you’re a newbie.
-Here is how to avoid doing them on your next gobbler outing, because turkey hunting is difficult enough.
+It's OK to make these mistakes as a newbie, but we're here to teach you how to avoid them on your next gobbler outing, because turkey hunting is difficult enough.

 1. Not patterning your gun (and don't know its range)

-Just because you’ve recently spent several months using your 12 gauge during duck season with skill and success doesn’t mean you’ll do the same when it comes time to shoot a turkey.
-If you’ve changed your choke and swapped shells, your gun is going to throw the pattern differently, and your range will vary.
+Just because you've recently spent several months using your 12-gauge during duck season with skill and success doesn't mean you'll do the same when it comes time to shoot a wild turkey.
+If you've changed your choke and swapped shells, your gun is going to throw the pattern differently, and your range will vary.